zetahawke/sales_tesis/README.md

-# Alice Project
+# EVARES360

-Alice's Importer website project.
+EVARES360 website project.

 ## Description

-Alice's Importer are here with her own project made with RoR latest version's framework to give her clients the best way to explore her merchancy.
+EVARES360 are here with her own project made with RoR latest version's framework to give her clients the best way to explore her merchancy.

 ## Installation